EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 3. Force logout currently logged in devices on the account.
 4. Un-link any current MFA tools, especially when it referenced my old phone number.
 5. Change the password to a temporary one I had generated on the "clean" device.
 6. Change all recovery questions to gibberish ones that don't even correspond to my real life, which I stored in the "clean" password manager.
+(This makes it harder to socially engineer access or brute force recovery options, since we'd lived together)
 7. Set up MFA on the account, using my new device.
 8. Change the password again in case the attacker happened to be monitoring at that exact moment, and store in the clean password manager.